 Mandela said.
 “Those among us who do not know Afrikaans must now learn to study this language.
 Those among us who do not know Zulu, Xhosa and Sotho must now learn to study these languages.”

-The UBuntu Bridge FREE Online isiXhosa Course
+UBuntu Bridge’s FREE Online isiXhosa Learning tools

 – Celebrating Mandela Day 2014 (and beyond)!